Providing care where it is needed

-Churches are targets for bombings and armed attacks.
-CFI provides security cameras, training, and monitoring systems to detect approaching danger in time to save lives.
+Churches are targets for violence.
+CFI provides security cameras to detect approaching danger in time to save lives.

 Christians fleeing persecution in their country become refugees seeking asylum in another.
-Some live in UN refugee camps.
-Some, as in the Middle East and Thailand, find UN camps infiltrated with persecutors and instead live in abandoned buildings, or hide in cities as “urban refugees”.
-CFI has provided crucial assistance, such as schools for children in refugee camps and for urban refugees, Bible and vocational training, food and supplies, rent; medicines, medical attention and treatment; vocational training and micro-enterprise jobs.
-Just as important, we pray with them and connect them to other caring Christians for sponsorships and encouragement.
+Some live in refugee camps.
+Some find UN camps infiltrated with persecutors and instead, hide in cities as “urban refugees”.
+Some are displaced within their own country.
+CFI provides aid and connects them to other caring Christians for sponsorships and encouragement.

 Millions of people throughout the world suffer unspeakable hardships because of their faith in Jesus Christ.
 Yet many people are unaware of the cruel conditions endured by Christians.